Rose, Cpl. Willard

 The Adjutant General”

-On June 1, the POWs formed detachments of 100 men and were marched to Capas, where they were put into steel boxcars.
-Each car had two Japanese guards.
-During the trip at Calumpit, the train was switched onto a track that took it to Cabanatuan.
-When the POWs left the cars, they were herded into a schoolyard where they were fed cooked rice and onion soup.
-They were marched to the new camp which was a former Philippine Army Base and had been the home of the 91st Philippine Army Division’s home.
+On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
+There, they were put in steel boxcars with two Japanese guards.
+At Calumpit, the train was switched onto another line which took it to Cabanatuan.
+The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
+From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 In early June, four POWs escaped and were recaptured.
 They were brought back to the camp and tied to posts and beaten.
 After three days they were cut loose from the posts and made to dig their own graves.
 They stood in graves facing a Japanese firing squad and were shot.
 After they had been shot, a Japanese officer used his pistol and fired a shot into each grave.

 The POWs were sent out on work details to cut wood for the POW kitchens.
 Other POWs worked in rice paddies.
-Each morning, as the POWs stood at attention and roll call was taken, the Japanese guards hit them across their heads.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
-Another detail was sent out to work at Cabanatuan Airfield which had been the home of a Philippine Army Air Corps unit and known as Maniquis Airfield.
-The Japanese had the POWs build runways and revetments.
-Other POWs worked in rice paddies.
-While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.
-Returning from details the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

 On January 2, 1943, his family learned he was a Prisoner of War.